ed1d1a8d/personal-website/content/_index.md

 <p style="text-align: center;"><b>What are the core difficulties with preventing jailbreaks in language models,<br>and how can these difficulties be overcome?</b></p>

-My current take is that the answer involves scalable oversight and possibly [relaxed adversarial training](https://www.alignmentforum.org/posts/atBQ3NHyqnBadrsGP/latent-adversarial-training).
+My current take is that the answer involves scalable oversight, and techniques like [relaxed adversarial training](https://www.alignmentforum.org/posts/atBQ3NHyqnBadrsGP/latent-adversarial-training), [representation engineering](https://arxiv.org/abs/2406.04313) and [stateful defenses](https://arxiv.org/abs/1907.05587).

-A north star for my research agenda is to develop techniques that could let us reliably instill Asimov's three laws into future AGI systems.
+A north star for my research is to develop techniques that could let us reliably instill Asimov's laws (at least the first two) into AGI systems.

 ### Contact